odk-x/docs/odkx-src/build-scripts.rst

 Build Variants
 ~~~~~~~~~~~~~~~~~~

 you can configure build variants to create different versions of your app from a single project, and how to properly manage your dependencies and signing configurations.
 Each build variant represents a different version of your app that You can configure a dependency for a specific build variant.
-For more information refer to [build variants](https://developer.android.com/studio/build/build-variants)
+For more information refer to https://developer.android.com/studio/build/build-variants

 The Build variant corresponding to the source branches: